OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 `SELECT field1, field2, field3 FROM Users WHERE Id='1' AND '1' = '2'`

 The obtained response from the server (that is HTML code) will be the false value for our tests.
 This is enough to verify whether the value obtained from the execution of the inferential query is equal to the value obtained with the test executed before.
 Sometimes, this method does not work.
 If the server returns two different pages as a result of two identical consecutive web requests, we will not be able to discriminate the true value from the false value.
-In these particular cases, it is necessary to use particular filters that allow us to eliminate the code that changes between the two requests and to obtain a template.
+In these particular cases, it is necessary to use particular filters that allow us to eliminate the code that changes between the two requests and obtain a template.
 Later on, for every inferential request executed, we will extract the relative template from the response using the same function, and we will perform a control between the two templates in order to decide the result of the test.

-In the previous discussion, we haven't dealt with the problem of determining the termination condition for our tests, i.e., when we should end the inference procedure.
-A techniques to do this uses one characteristic of the SUBSTRING function and the LENGTH function.
-When the test compares the current character with the ASCII code 0 (i.e., the value null) and the test returns the value true, then either we are done with the inference procedure (we have scanned the whole string), or the value we have analyzed contains the null character.
+In the previous discussion, we haven't dealt with the problem of determining the termination condition for our tests, i.e. when we should end the inference procedure.
+A technique to do this uses one characteristic of the SUBSTRING function and the LENGTH function.
+When the test compares the current character with the ASCII code 0 (i.e. the value null) and the test returns the value true, then either we are done with the inference procedure (we have scanned the whole string), or the value we have analyzed contains the null character.

 We will insert the following value for the field `Id`: